juniovitorino/vimtorino/README.md

 # Neovim Configuration Files

 This repository is my Neovim Editor configuration files.
-Here you go find all needed configurations to work with the (ruby, php, typescript, javascript, elixir) languages and with frameworks/libraries (react, react native, vue, svelte, next, nuxt, ruby on rails, phoenix, node).
+Here you find all needed configurations to work with the Ruby, PHP, Typescript, Javascript, Elixir languages and with frameworks/libraries React, React Native, Vue, Svelte, Next.js, Nuxt.js, Ruby on Rails, Phoenix and Node.js.